Please read these FAQs before booking your degree recital in Brechemin Auditorium

 If you are planning an Autumn or Winter Recital, schedule it 3 or more months in advance.
 Spring Quarter scheduling can be much more difficult due to the large number of performances occurring in Brechemin.
 For this reason, please schedule your Spring Quarter Recital 4-5 months in advance, whenever possible.
 We cannot guarantee Brechemin availability for all recitals.

-Note: Recitals that are not a degree requirement are not be allowed in Brechemin during Spring quarter.
+Note: Recitals that are not a degree requirement are not allowed in Brechemin during Spring quarter.

 Who needs to be at my recital?

 Your studio instructor MUST be present at your degree recital.
-Using the “Browse” e sure to find several available dates and times in case your instructor is not available on your desired date.
+Using the “Browse”, be sure to find several available dates and times in case your instructor is not available on your desired date.
 Once you've found several dates and times, please check with your instructor first to find out which date they can attend before making your reservation.

 How much rehearsal time can I have in Brechemin Auditorium?

 - Autumn and Winter recitals: 4 hours (divided into 2 two-hour blocks)